Faylfire/ReactND-02-Reable-FL/README.md

     - `npm start`

 The page should open automatically in browser.
-Else go to `localhost:3000` in your browser to view the app.
+Or go to `localhost:3000` in your browser to view the app.

-Unless modified in `api-server/config.js` server will use port 3001
+Unless modified in `api-server/config.js` backend api-server will use port 3001

 ## Built With